 These tools are useful in various aspects of marketing like content marketing, social media marketing, search engine marketing, and email marketing.

 Running your website requires effective content marketing.
 But how can you have an idea of your results?
-First of all, your ROI for content marketing will depend on your goal.
+First of all, your digital marketing ROI for content will depend on your goal.

 1. Google Analytics

 If you run a website, Google Analytics is simply a must-have tool.
 It helps you to track every source of traffic to your website pages.
 Some important metrics you get from your Google Analytics dashboard are: